-On Nov.
-4, 2019, the American Library Association (ALA) announced the Library Census Equity Fund.
-ALA will provide 25 libraries with $2,000 mini-grants to bolster their service to hard-to-count communities and help achieve a complete count in the 2020 Census.
-Applications are due by November 22, 2019.
+The American Library Association (ALA) provided 59 libraries with a Library Census Equity Grant, $2,000 to bolster their service to hard-to-count communities and help achieve a complete count in the 2020 Census.

 - Expanding the library’s technology capacity for use by people completing the census questionnaire online, e.g. buying an additional tablet computer or internet hotpsot

 - Community outreach activities using library facilities, staff, or resources, e.g. hosting a program or event at the library